 Make time for grooming

-Keeping your dog’s coat healthy and shiny is crucial as they get older.
+Keeping your dog’s coat healthy and shiny is crucial as they age.
 While some dog breeds rarely malt, others shed tons of fur that can be a nightmare to maintain.
 It’s your job as a dog owner to make time for grooming to keep their fur in tip-top condition.
 Whether you take your dog to the groomers or go down the DIY route, properly caring for your dog’s fur will prevent it from becoming brittle and dull-looking.

 Install a ramp

 Whether your dog is coming in and out of the house, climbing into the car, or getting up and down off the couch, a senior dog-friendly ramp can transform your dog’s life and make it much easier to perform the simplest of tasks.
-If you’ve noticed your dog having great difficulty getting up and down, rather than watching them suffer, installing a ramp is the way to go.
+If you’ve noticed your dog having difficulty getting up and down rather than watching them suffer, installing a ramp is the way to go.

 Spend quality time together

 Many people regard their dog as their best friend on earth.
 As your canine companion ages, try your best to factor in more quality time together.
-If you work long hours or have a young family to provide for, it can be hard to pencil in time for your dog, but even 5 minutes in the morning for a cuddle can make all the difference, and your pooch is sure to appreciate it.
+If you work long hours or have a young family to provide for, it can be hard to pencil in time for your dog, but even 5 minutes in the morning for a cuddle can make all the difference, and your pup is sure to appreciate it.

 Senior dog care advice

 Unfortunately, the aging process happens to us all.
 Before you know it, your once hyperactive pup has turned into a subdued, relaxed senior.
 To keep your dog happy and comfortable in its golden years, refer to the guide above to ensure its health and wellbeing are at the forefront of your mind.